 Students participate in various training methods and design a personal training program for a client.
 Students measure their own fitness and physical activity levels, perform fitness tests and gather test results.
 They maintain regular participation in moderate to vigorous physical activity and analyse and evaluate their level of involvement in physical activity.
 Students work collaboratively, negotiate roles and delegate tasks in teams.

-/HAT IS STUDIED?
-WHAT TYPE OF WORK IS DONE?

-Musculoskeletal System Fitness testing
+- Musculoskeletal System

-Motivations to be physically active Laboratories on fitnessPresentations
+- Motivations to be physically active

-Barriers to fitness Training Methods
+- Barriers to fitness

-Components of Fitness Participation in a weights program at a
+- Components of Fitness

-Energy Systems local gym
+- Energy Systems

-Training Principles Design a training program for a clientLaboratory reports.
+- Training Principles

-Training Methods • Tests
+- Training Methods

-How to design a Training Program Examination
+- How to design a Training Program